-BLS will test the wide-scale collection of these new questions in the third year (production data collection) beginning in the Fall of 2017.
-If the testing is successful, the new questions would debut in the first year of the five-year refresh cycle of data collection in FY 2018.
+BLS tested the wide-scale collection of these new questions in the third year (production data collection) beginning in the Fall of 2017.
+The testing was successful and the new questions debuted in the first year of the five-year refresh cycle of data collection in FY 2018.
 BLS plans to publish data each year of the five-year refresh cycle and therefore we are estimating we will have two-years of data on the mental/cognitive demands of work by the end of calendar year 2020.